 Both are needed for a partial water change and can be useful in a complete water change.
-Buckets do not have to be aquarium-specific, you just have to exclusively use them for aquarium purposes—no cleaning chemicals
+Buckets do not have to be aquarium-specific, you just have to exclusively use them for aquarium purposes—no cleaning chemicals such as bleach!

 Price Breakdown for vacuums and buckets: